 You will then need to fill out a new hire report for your state and you can do this simply by searching online with the following text: “New Hire for State (X).
 This will notify state agencies that there is a new employee and you will be given proper instructions on how to report.

 State laws vary on the compliance items employers must follow.
-From pay frequency to treatment of overtime to required minimum benefits - you will need to learn what is required in your state.
+From pay frequency to treatment of overtime to required minimum benefits - you will need to learn household employment laws according to your state.
 Research worker’s compensation laws in your state.
 Laws will vary from requiring coverage to all household workers, to requirements based on hours worked, to optional coverage.
 However, if the nanny is eligible for worker’s compensation and you do not plan ahead for it, there could be a significant penalty for not complying.

 Next comes the actual reporting and payment of taxes.
 Most tax reports are due quarterly, so you will need to carve out time every three months to complete and file tax reports.
 Many states require that you file online, and there are steep penalties for late payments.
 At the end of every year you will need to accurately complete and file Forms W-2 and W-3 with the Social Security Administration as well as a Form 1040 Schedule H with the Internal revenue service.